-There is a federal origination fee of 1.072 percent for loans disbursed on or before October 1, 2014, which is subtracted from the loan amount before the remaining proceeds are credited to the student account.
-Loans disbursed on or after October 1, 2014 will have an origination fee of 1.073 percent.
+There is a federal origination fee of 1.073 percent for loans disbursed on or after October 1, 2017.
+This federal origination fee is subtracted from the loan amount before the remaining proceeds are credited to the student account.
+Loans disbursed on or after October 1, 2015 will have an origination fee of 1.068 percent.

 To be eligible for the Federal Direct Stafford Loan, you must complete the 2015-2016 Free Application for Federal Student Aid (FAFSA).
 To request a Federal Direct Stafford Loan, please complete and submit the Student Loan Request Form to the Office of Financial Aid.
-Federal statute requires that all students receiving a Direct Loan participate in an Entrance Interview and complete an electronic Master Promissory Note (eMPN) before receiving loan proceeds.
-You can complete the Entrance Interview on-line at the U.S. Department of Education website (https://studentloans.gov).
+Federal statute requires that all students receiving a Direct Loan participate in Entrance Counseling and complete an electronic Master Promissory Note (eMPN) before receiving loan proceeds.
+You can complete the Entrance Counseling on-line at the U.S. Department of Education website (https://studentloans.gov).
 Use your FSA ID and password to log into the website.

 Amherst College Loans

 The College provides loans from its own funds for a limited number of international students and for others whose borrowing requirements exceed federal loan limits or who do not qualify for federal loan programs.
 The interest rate is 5 percent for subsidized Amherst College Loans.
 The grace period, deferment, and cancellation provisions of the Federal Direct Stafford/Ford Loan program apply to Amherst College Loans.
 In some instances unsubsidized loans are offered.
 Interest is charged from the making of an unsubsidized loan, although the borrower has the option of paying the interest as it is charged or allowing it to accumulate and be capitalized (i.e., be made a part of the loan principal) at the beginning of the repayment period.